How to Keep Your Organization Legal: Advice from An ADA AdvocatePublished on

 - Procurement recommendation is not a law, but a preferred way of doing business uniformly.
 These recommendations are internal specifications to help level the playing field for companies bidding on government contracts.

 Okay, you made it this far.
-So now you’re closer to understanding that providing accessible materials and access to goods and services is a requirement per federal law, and hopefully have a good grasp on the legal lingo to interpret the next section.
+So now you’re closer to understanding that providing accessible materials and access to goods and services is a requirement per federal accessibility laws, and hopefully have a good grasp on the legal lingo to interpret the next section.

 Beyond Wheelchair Ramps, Braille Signs, and Accessible Restrooms

 Every business with a physical location probably thinks they are ADA compliant because municipalities require occupancy certificates or the like and it is part of the inspection process.
-Organizations can be misguided and legal trouble can occur when companies have a false sense of ADA compliance.
+Organizations can be misguided and legal trouble can occur when companies have a false sense of ADA compliance; thinking they’re following accessibility laws.

 Did you know that providing equal access goes above permitting entry to a location?
-It also requires businesses to remove communication barriers.
+Accessibility laws also require businesses to remove communication barriers.

 Imagine being permitted into a business, but you are forced to wear a blindfold.
 Could you read warning signs?
 Would you be able to review a policy?
 Sign a car loan?
 Review a medical precaution form?
 Understand the side effects of medication?
 Order a meal independently?
 The answer to these questions is probably, “No.” These are examples of communication barriers.